 Previously, Sara served as a the Refugee Youth Program Volunteer & Mentor Coordinator at the International Rescue Committee’s New York Refugee Resettlement office, as the Assistant Director of Brooklyn Heights Synagogue, and volunteered as as a Guide Producer for the Social Good Guides, a collection of subject-specific guides created for startup changemakers.
 Sara graduated cum laude and Phi Beta Kappa with a B.A. in Psychology and Jewish Studies with additional concentration in Social Policy from Tulane University in New Orleans, Louisiana.
 You can follow Sara at @saraweinreb and on her blog, necessarytrouble.com.

 Simi Hinden is the Director of Knowledge Management at PresenTense.
+In her role, she manages program assessment across the organization, as well as financial resource development for PresenTense Israel.
 She is currently studying for her MBA at Hebrew University, with a focus on strategy and entrepreneurship, and graduated from Columbia University with a BA in biology.
 She has also studied at the Weizmann Institute of Science and the Drisha Institute.
 Previously she was an Opinion and Analysis Editor for Seeking Alpha.
 Originally from New Jersey, Simi lives in Jerusalem.

 Yaara is PresenTense's Jerusalem Ecosystem Coordinator.
 Prior to joining she held positions involving personnel and knowledge management in the Knesset and municipal elections.
 Yaara has been a member of Rothschild Ambassadors of the Rothschild Caesarea Foundation for three years.
 As a member of this organization she is an instructor for 20 young ambassadors for social change.
 In addition, she established the 'Salon Zchuyot', a social enterprise that does outreach to help single mothers exercise their rights.
 Yaara is studying Bible and Education at Hebrew University in Jerusalem, and is a graduate of a course in mediation and conflict resolution at Gevim.
 Yaara served in the IDF as an instructor in the Combat Engineering Corps, and continues her service on reserve duty.